 With the new multi-annual financial framework for the police and prosecution service 2021-2023 the government and a broad majority of the Danish Parliament decided to establish the Special Crime Unit (SCU).
 SCU was established 1 January 2022 and aims to strengthen efforts against the most complex cases of economic and organized crime.
 Within the SCU a public-private operational cooperation on combatting money laundering and terrorist financing is established to ensure formalized operative cooperation between competent authorities and relevant private actors.
-The public-private operational cooperation has replaced the abovementioned OAF.
+The public-private operational cooperation (ODIN) has replaced the abovementioned OAF.

 A number of standing working groups have been established under the framework of Money Laundering Forum.
 Among these a group chaired by the Danish Business Authority focused on coordinating outreach and education.
-The joint efforts regarding further outreach and education will be formulated and coordinated in this forum.
+The joint efforts regarding further outreach and education is formulated and coordinated in this forum.
 The outreach and education group has formed a public-private cooperation with key partners from the financial sector on producing educational cases and case-based learning modules.

 In 2021, Danish authorities, representatives from many Danish associations and Finance Denmark have been producing a guidance for Danish banks regarding assessing the risk of money laundering and financing of terrorism related to associations.
-The guidance is expected to be finalized in the spring of 2022 and will be published by the Danish Financial Supervisory Authority.
+The guidance was published by the Danish Financial Supervisory Authority.
+Future joint work on the issue remains with establishing a digitalized register for associations as a primary priority.

-In the second half of 2021, Danish authorities, private sector representatives and academic researchers met to discuss risks and priorities for the next national strategy on combatting money laundering and terrorism financing.
-The strategy will build upon the well-established organizational framework centered around the Money Laundering Forum.
+In the second half of 2021, Danish authorities, private sector representatives and academic researchers met to discuss risks and priorities for the upcoming national strategy on combatting money laundering and terrorism financing.
+The strategy was to build upon the well-established organizational framework centered around the Money Laundering Forum.
+The strategy on combatting money laundering and terrorism financing was published in July 2022.